fb pixel

 Professor David Timothy Duval (www.dtduval.com)

 This course will examine several key aspects of commercial air transport, including airline business models, the governance of airports (especially in Canada), aeropolitics and the negotiation of access rights, airline management (planning, yield management), passenger rights/protections and climate change/sustainability.
 The course will be a mix of lectures, one-on-one tutoring and directed readings.
 No written exams or tests.
-Registration may be possible even if a student does not have all prerequisites: please email David on da.duval@uwinnipeg.ca to discuss.
+If a student does not have all the prerequisites, registration is absolutely possible.
+Please email David on da.duval@uwinnipeg.ca.

 BUS-4602-001